End Of The Road 2026 begins on 03/09 and lasts for 4 days, wrapping up on 06/09. You can stay on site for a maximum of 4 nights.

 Based on its maximum daily capacity of 15,000, we class End Of The Road as a Medium festival.

-The festival is considered family friendly and children are welcomed by the organisers.
-There’s a children’s entertainment area on site and dedicated family camping.
+The festival is considered a family friendly and children are welcomed by the organisers.
+There’s a dedicated family camping area but there’s no specific children’s entertainment on site.
 There is no minimum age for entry.

 End Of The Road is a weekend festival with facilities for on-site camping, where you can stay for a maximum of 4 nights.